Beakerboy/MS-Pcode-Assembler/docs/Project_Cache.md

     00 00 00 00 01 00 07 00 02 00                    ..........

 ## Libraries
-Immediately following the header is a series of size/data/zero blocks.
+Immediately following the header is a series of size/data/zero blocks. there are LibIDRecord and ProjectReference structures.

 ## Library Record
 Is there something that indicates how many library record are in the stream?